 The State Planning Provisions provide a consistent set of planning rules for 23 generic zones and 16 codes making up a suite of controls that can be applied by local councils.

-A series of fact sheets are available that set out how the State Planning Provisions address particular matters such as
+A series of fact sheets and frequently asked questions are available that set out how the State Planning Provisions address particular matters such as

 - natural assets